platformsh/platformsh-rails-helper/README.md

 ## Usage

+This gem setups the environment for Rails, it will autoconfigure:

+* ActiveRecord
+* RabbitMQ (using bunny)
+* Redis
+* ElasticSearch
+* Solr
+* Mongodb

-The gem will autoconfigure rails to use the first relational database it finds.
+The gem will autoconfigure rails to use the first service it finds.
 So if you just add this gem to yout Gemfile and push everything should work automagically.

-If you have multiple RDBMS in your .platform/services file .. well you should configure by hand.
+If you have multiple services of the same type.. or multiple relational databases (like a postgres + a mysql) in your .platform/services file .. well you should configure by hand.

+Also note that for ActiveRecord this will default to mysql2, but if you  loaded the mysql Gem it should still work.

 ## Development